Creation Care

 We are also connected to the work of Cobbie Palm and Dessa Quesada-Palm in the Philippines.
 Dessa coordinates Theater for Evangelism and Advocacy, working with Youth Advocates Through Theater Arts (YATTA), which has used theater to protest environmental degradation in their city of Dumaguete.
 Cobbie works with Silliman Water Ministry, which offers life and hope to communities needing safe and clean water.

-Plastic Bag and Film Recycling
+Plastic Bag & Film Recycling